Festival of Chariots

 Festival of Chariots refers to the Ratha Yatra festivals run by the International Society for Krishna Consciousness (ISKCON).
 The main event is a chariot procession through the streets.
 The procession may then be followed by performing arts presentations on the stage and visiting various booths encamped at a park site.
 The festivals involve chants, the arts, music, and free vegetarian feasts that can be seen over the world but specifically in the United States (birthplace of ISKCON).
 ISKCON, commonly referred to as Hare Krishna is a branch of Hindu religiosity.
 ISKCON have used the practice of Hindu festivals as an important element of Hare Krishna expression, and is a recognisable feature of their appearance in the public realm.
 Kirtan is an element that is common to all ISKCON festivals.
 Kirtan is a process of musical worship, that is accessible for group participation and as described by Edwin Bryant as “Krishna in vibratory form”.
 The practice of kirtan are melodies, mantras, spiritual texts that proclaim God's name in his many forms.
-The ‘Festival of India’ is the International society for Krishna consciousness conveying Indian expression in the global sphere.

-History

-The International society for Krishna Consciousness was founded in New York in 1966 by A.C.
-Bhakitivendanta Swami Prabhupada.
-Prabhupada (birth name; Abhay Charan), was born in Calcutta, 1896, and received a European focused education, graduating university with majors in economics, English and philosophy.
-He committed to a religious journey in 1944 whereby he stated that he has ‘…taken the courage to take up the work.’
-In 1965 he migrated to the United States and commenced teachings of the Gita.
-During his life he completed over 70 volumes on Krishna tradition.
-ISKCON roots are of Hinduism and focuses on the Gita and Purana which feature Krishna.
-ISKCON emerged due to the myth of Krishna, Lord Krishna is the eighth avatar of Vishnu, the ‘preserver’.
-Krishna is the protagonist of Hindi texts, the Mahabharata and the Bhagavata Purana and the Bhagavad Gita.
-He acts as a counsel during civil wars and is a symbol of peace and a guide on how to achieve inner liberation and freedom.
-Additionally, he is known to of explored the importance of yoga to spiritual well-being.
-Krishna is a highly recognised God in the western world partly due to the Hare Krishna influence in the west.
-ISKCON follow Vaishnavism meaning the worship of Vishnu and believe Krishna to be the central of all of Vishnu's avatars.
-Vaishnavas believe that the ultimate reality is personal and there their souls are eternal beings whom have forgotten their connection to God.
-Strong emphasis is placed on chanting as it is believed that this can awaken to the soul to the spiritual realm.